adsforce/docs/src/en/welcome-to-adsforce/advertising-effectiveness/README.md

 ## Overview

-The Ad Performance Analytics platform helps advertisers to pinpoint their targeting, optimize their ad spend and boost ROI.
+The Ad Performance Analytics platform helps advertisers to pinpoint their targeting, optimize their UA marketing and boost ROI.

 What is Ad Performance Analytics?
 ---------------------------------

-- The Ad Performance Analytics platform is a way to measure the App installation or post-installation events caused by marketing activities, which plays a key role in optimizing the marketing performance for user acquisition, engagement and retargeting campaigns;
+- The Ad Performance Analytics is a way to measure the App installation or post-installation events caused by marketing activities, which plays a key role in optimizing the marketing performance for user acquisition, engagement and retargeting campaigns;
-- The purpose of marketing Ad Performance Analytics is to evaluate the impact of each ad impression on the final decision taken by mobile users and to help advertisers improve their marketing strategies;
+- The purpose of Ad Performance Analytics is to evaluate the impact of each Ad impression on the final decision taken by mobile users and to help advertisers improve their marketing strategies;
-- Through the performance analysis, advertisers can clearly understand the factors that influence user behavior and decision-making, thereby optimizing spending on different channels for user conversions;
+- Through the Ad Performance Analysis, advertisers can clearly understand the factors that influence user behavior and decision-making, thereby optimizing spending on different channels for user conversions;
 - Understanding the conversion capabilities of different channels, including: paid and natural search, mail, advertising, social media, etc.

 ## All Participants in Mobile Marketing Ecosystem